 If you don’t have any genres, you need to:

 You can also find customers who share similar classifications.
 Classifications are essentially genres for people.
 You can set key phrases for different customers to distinguish them.
 You can classify customers by anything you want, for example, male or female.
 In order to search for customers by classification, you must have customers linked with classifications.
-To set classifications for your customers, click on the notepad icon, located in the edit column.
-Then you just need to type in a classification into the classification input box and press the enter key.
+To set classifications for your customers, add current classifications or create new ones from the Customer Classifications are on the patron record.

 Once you have set up event genres and classified your customers, you can search by genre or classification.
 To do this, you need to: